Police arrest 51 over robbery, rape, others – The Sun Nigeria

 The police have arrested about 51 suspects over alleged rape, robbery, cattle rustling and other criminal acts in Borno State.

-Commissioner of Police, Borno command, Mohammed Aliyu said the suspects were arrested in various locations for the various offences, assuring that they would soon be arraigned in courts after preliminary investigation.
+Commissioner of Police, Mohammed Aliyu said the suspects were arrested in various locations for the various offences, assuring that they will soon be arraigned before the courts after preliminary investigation.

-“Based on complaints from members of the public, intelligence-led-covert operations led to the arrest of 15 persons,” he disclosed.
-He said they would be prosecuted for alleged theft.
+“Based on complaints from members of the public, intelligence led covert operations led to the arrest of 15 persons.
+They will be prosecuted for alleged theft’’, he said.

 Leave a Reply